eikek/docspell/website/site/content/docs/intro/_index.md

   `bill`, `contract`, `receipt` etc. Usually an item is not tagged with more than one tag of a category.
 - a *folder*: a folder is similiar to a tag, but an item can only be in exactly one folder (or none).
-Furhtermore folders allow to associate users, so that items are only visible to the users who are members of a folder.
+Furthermore folders allow to associate users, so that items are only visible to the users who are members of a folder.
 - an *item date*: this is the date of the document – if this is not